 What Year Steel Penny Is Worth the Most?

-In reference to the current NGC price guide, a 1943 wheat penny in a circulated condition is valued at $0.05 to $1.25.
-A mint state-certified steel wheat penny could fetch up to $10 at an auction.
+Based upon the current NGC price guide, a 1943 wheat penny in a circulated condition ranges in value from $0.05 to $1.25.
+A mint state-certified steel wheat penny could fetch perhaps $10 or more at auction.

 Related: 1945 Wheat Penny – Complete Guide